VisualCAmkES

 How to Install

 Running the tool requires a few added dependencies: Graphviz and Qt.
-QT is a framework, which includes GUI, Network, Concurrency and other things.
-This install procedure assumes you have the rest of CAmkES working.
+Qt is a framework, which includes GUI, Network, Concurrency and other things.
+This installation procedure assumes you have the rest of CAmkES working.

 Installing Qt

 For Debian/Ubuntu users, there are two ways to install this.
 The easy way is to apt-get the items.
 The “long” way is to build from source.
-For Mac (and presumably Windows, although this is untested for windows): the only way (other than macports/brew) is to build from source.
+For Mac, use homebrew.

-Qt is quite big, and the major of it is unnecessary.
-So I recommend to build from source for personal computers.
+Qt is quite big, and the majority of it is unnecessary for VisualCAmkES.
+So we recommend to build from source for personal computers.

 sudo apt-get install python-pyqt5